konradsic/konradsic/README.md

 # 🖐️ Hi!
 Let Me introduce myself
 I'm Konrad but you could know me as **@konradsic** or **@Konradoo**.
 I really like programming - thats what I want to do in the future.
-After all I also play games such as Minecraft and Cities: Skylines<br/>
+After all I also play games such as Sid Meier's Civilization VI and Cities: Skylines<br/>

 **Languages I use ➜**
 <code><img height="35px" alt="python" src="https://github.com/github/explore/blob/b6b5d8bad3425c14dd20dc0d75243f009aa05487/topics/python/python.png" /></code>